cartowong/oo/README.md

 ## Updates

+* version 5.42 (July 16, 2017): Edit the R documentation of the class UnitTester.
 * version 5.41 (July 16, 2017): Minor code change.
 * version 5.4 (July 15, 2017): Move the boolean argument `hidePassed` of `UnitTester$runAllTests` to the constructor of `UnitTester`.
 * version 5.31 (July 15, 2017): Minor code change.